-Notes: Results are based on cohort ATTs estimated via the R package 'fixest' (estimates in Appendix H), which implements Sun and Abraham (2021).
+Notes: Results are based on cohort ATTs estimated via the R package 'fixest' (estimates in Appendix I), which implements Sun and Abraham (2021).
 We compute weekly aggregate ATTs by averaging across cohorts weighted by cohort share and accumulate over the first eight post-treatment weeks.
 MPX is spending divided by income.
 All standard errors (in parentheses) are estimated via a standard bootstrap procedure.

-cash transfers-Leigh (2012), for example, estimates an almost-identical MPX of 0.41-0.42 out of \$950 stimulus checks distributed in Australia during the Global Financial Crisis.
+over eight weeks is high in the context of estimates of the effects of far smaller cash transfers-Leigh (2012), for example, estimates an almost-identical MPX of 0.41-0.42 out of \$950 stimulus checks distributed in Australia during the Global Financial Crisis.
 Because we exclude debt repayments and external transfers, our estimate should be seen as a conservative lower bound on the true spending impact.
 The income and spending shocks are also large relative to their pre-withdrawal levels.
 The first round raised income by 93% over eight weeks.
 In the month before withdrawal, the withdrawers spent \$1,107 per week on average.
 Our estimates indicate spending was 129% higher over two weeks and 46% over eight weeks.